BCerecer/technical-interview/coding_cheatsheet.md

 		a.
 Integer = node.val; List<Integer> = values that node points to
 	2) Initialized an empty visited hashSet
 		a.
 Add edges to hashSet as you visit them with DFS
-	3) DFS will have as parameters adjList, curr edge, visited hashSet, parent edge Example of code: boolean hasCycle(List<List<Integer>> adjList, int u, boolean[] visited, int parent) {
+	3) DFS will have as parameters adjList, curr vertex, visited hashSet, parent vertex Example of code: boolean hasCycle(List<List<Integer>> adjList, int u, boolean[] visited, int parent) {
 	        if (visited[u]) {